Responsibility for policy: Chief Operating Officer

 ICT equipment means desktop computers, laptops, servers, monitors, printers, audio-visual (AV) equipment, software and network equipment, but excludes mobile devices such as mobile phones, smart phones (internet capable mobile phones), tablets (e.g. iPads), data cards and/or mobile broadband devices and IT consumables such as printer cartridges, whether capitalised or not

 mobile device means a mobile phone, smart phone (internet capable mobile phone), tablet (e.g. iPad), data card and/or mobile broadband device purchased partly or fully with University funds

 preferred supplier means a supplier that has been awarded 'preferred supplier' status for the supply of specified goods, services and/or works following a competitive tender process which has resulted in a procurement contract; unless in an emergency situation or where an exemption has been approved, where preferred suppliers for the provision of specific goods, services and/or works have been determined those suppliers must be used to purchase those goods, services and/or works

-procurement means the identification of potential suppliers, the tender process, the selection of a preferred supplier, the contract negotiation and the management of the contract and the estabishment of the subsequent purchasing process
+procurement means the identification of potential suppliers, the tender process, the selection of a preferred supplier, the contract negotiation, the management of the contract and the estabishment of the subsequent purchasing process

 purchase means the transactional process used to enable the buying and selling of goods, services and/or works following a procurement process

 purchase order means the approved University process undertaken through Unimarket by which goods, services and/or works are purchased and supplied

 self-catered means catered by means other than through the University’s hospitality partner, e.g. food and beverages purchased from supermarkets